beaverbuilder/documentation/beaver-builder/developer/custom-modules/20-module-aliases.md

 ] );
 ```
 ### Themer Example
-This creates a Module alias of the Heading module to create an Archive Title Module without having to write a module from scratch.
+This creates a Module alias of the Heading module to create an Archive Title Module by pre-configuring the Heading field to be connected to the Archive title field connection.

 ```
 FLBuilder::register_module_alias( 'fl-archive-title', array(